 South Hall Alcohol Policy

-According to the South Hall Alcohol Policy, prior to permitting alcoholic beverages in an apartment unit, all residents of the unit must be at least 21 years old AND take the South Hall Alcohol Policy Course.
+According to the South Hall Alcohol Policy, prior to permitting alcoholic beverages in an apartment unit, all residents of the unit must be at least 21 years old AND take the South Hall Alcohol Module.
 Please make sure to have each of your roommates take the course as well to allow alcohol present in your apartment.
 Please email your Resident Director if you have any questions!

 More information in regards to the policy is below:

-A. Alcoholic Beverages - Alcohol possession and use is permitted in South Hall under the following guidelines.
+Alcoholic Beverages – Alcohol possession and use is permitted in South Hall under the following guidelines.
 The following policy has been established in recognition of, and coordination with, Washington State law and PLU’s university policy on Alcoholic Beverages.

 1. Possession of an open container of alcohol and/or consumption of alcohol in South Hall common areas (hallways, lounges, etc.) is prohibited.